 Store Brands Are Everywhere

 Specialty chains – such as those selling home office products, hardware, domestic goods, consumer electronics, baby and child care, home improvement, do-it-yourself, pet care, toys, personal care and others – are bringing to market a variety of outstanding products that compete on equal terms with national brands.
-Some familiar store brands in these channels include eponymous lines from Staples, Ace and Petco; as well as unique brands from Home Depot (Husky, Hampton Bay, HDX) and Lowe’s (Kobalt), among others.
+Some familiar store brands in these channels include eponymous lines from Staples, Ace and Petco; as well as unique brands from Home Depot (such as Husky, Hampton Bay, HDX) and Lowe's (Kobalt), among others.

 Store brands are becoming prevalent in these chains for the same reasons they have grown in supermarkets, drug stores and discount stores.
 They are available in familiar categories and offer the same advantages in performance and savings that consumers expect from the store brands that meet their grocery needs.
 Many of these chains started out primarily as sellers of the big brands.
-But the increasing availability of high quality store brand manufacturers enabled them to undertake a strategic expansion of their offerings.
+But the increasing availability of high quality store brands manufacturers enabled them to undertake a strategic expansion of their offerings.

-The store brand advantage is not just available to consumers with cereal, orange juice and aspirin.
+The store brands advantage is not just available to consumers with cereal, orange juice and aspirin.
 They can buy store brand printing paper and writing instruments; tools and paint; and linens, towels and picture frames with the same confidence they will be getting top quality and performance at significant savings when compared with national brands.

 Where Do Store Brands Come From?

 More and more store brands are appearing on the shelves of stores throughout the country.
 But how do they get there, why are they there and who makes them?
 For many consumers, store brands have become an important ally in how they provide their families with high quality, everyday products at good value.